/ films

 Mark

 Nicole Otero is an artist and filmmaker.
 Her directorial narrative debut, Slip, was acquired by DEDZA/Kino Lorber, as part of a collection highlighting emerging and underrepresented directors.
 Slip was featured on the Criterion Channel from 2021-24.
 Otero’s next film, When There Was Water, premiered at BAM in New York.
-She is a recipient of the 2022 NALIP Latino Lens grant for her latest film Wait For Night, a spiritual proof of concept for her forthcoming feature project in development.
+She is a recipient of the 2022 NALIP Latino Lens grant for her latest film Wait For Night.
+She is currently in development on her upcoming feature debut.

 Otero received a 2023 California Arts Council’s Emerging Artist grant.
 In 2024, she was a recipient of a MacDowell Artist Fellowship, a DiTrapano Foundation for Literature & the Arts Residency, and The Creative Residency at Bloedel Reserve.
 With a practice that spans writing, directing and editing, Otero is interested in a haptic cinema.
 Through an emphasis on sound and perspective, she is searching for embodied experiences in film.